aevyrie/bevy_mod_picking/README.md

-# bevy_mod_picking
+# 3D Mouse Picking for Bevy

-3D mouse picking plugin prototype for Bevy.
-Casts a ray into the scene and checks for intersection against all meshes tagged with the `PickableMesh` component.
-Included highlighting and selection state management features are opt-in.
+This is a 3D mouse picking plugin for Bevy.
+The plugin will cast a ray into the scene and check for intersection against all meshes tagged with the `PickableMesh` component.
+The built-in highlighting and selection state management features are opt-in.

 **Super duper WIP - Issues Welcome**